-Astros vs. Dodgers World Series Game 7 Odds: Picks from MLB guru who nailed Game 6
+Astros-Dodgers World Series Game 7 odds: Picks from MLB guru who nailed Game 6

 McClure made his name picking and forecasting MLB games.
 Last season, he launched the wOBA Projection Model for MLB picks and it returned a whopping $4,405 to $100 bettors.
 That's almost unheard of.

-He nailed Game 6, calling both the Dodgers Money Line (-120) and run line (-1.5).
+He nailed Game 6, calling both the Dodgers money line (-120) and run line (-1.5).
 Anyone who followed his advice won big.

 Now McClure has studied the Game 7 matchup and has made his pick.
 He's sharing it only over at SportsLine.